Guidelines for Authors

 For example: (Dobrzycki, 1992: 5-6) o (Zea, 1959) o (Dobrzycki, 1992; Zea, 2001).

-Diagrams and tables (in black and white only) should be sent in the graphic format compatible with MS Windows or in *.jpg.
+Diagrams and tables should be sent in the graphic format compatible with MS Windows or in *.jpg.

 Bibliographical references: A list of bibliographical references has to be included at the end of the article´s text that contains all of the references and only the citations within the text.
 References should be presented with all of the data required according to the APA methodology.

-Villagómez Porras, F. (red.)
+Villagómez Porras, F. (ed.)
 (2011).
 Relaciones entre Polonia y México: pasado y presente.
 Warszawa: CESLA UW.

 Articles in books: